10 Top-Rated Tourist Attractions in Brandenburg an der Havel

-Brandenburg an der Havel, once an important episcopal city with extensive trading connections, lies 50 kilometers southwest of Berlin on the River Havel.
-It's also surrounded by three lakes: the Beetzsee, the Plauer See, and the Breitlingsee.
+Brandenburg an der Havel, once an important religious center with extensive trading connections, lies just 50 kilometers southwest of Germany's capital city of Berlin on the River Havel.

-Located in the state of the same name, the city - often referred to simply as Brandenburg City - offers many fun things to do, in particular visiting its many notable tourist attractions.
-The most popular of these places to visit include the famous Dominsel, or Cathedral Island, the city's many historic churches, as well as its picturesque Town Hall and medieval city wall.
+Located in the state of the same name and often referred to simply as Brandenburg City, Brandenburg offers many things to do for those planning on visiting its many notable tourist attractions.
+The most popular of these fun places to visit include the famous Dominsel, or Cathedral Island, the city's many historic churches, as well as its picturesque Town Hall and medieval city wall.

 Learn more about the best places to visit with our list of the top tourist attractions in Brandenburg an der Havel, Germany.

-Other important features are the Painted Chapel.
-This must-see part of the cathedral is notable for its Late Romanesque wall paintings, its 13th-century stained-glass windows, and a Romanesque crucifix.
-Other important artifacts include a 14th-century Bohemian Altar, the Lehnin Altar from 1518, the Angel Candelabrum from 1441, and numerous grave-slabs of bishops and canons.
+Other important features include the Painted Chapel, a must-see part of the cathedral that is notable for its Late Romanesque wall paintings, its 13th-century stained-glass windows, and a Romanesque crucifix.
+Other important artifacts include a 14th-century Bohemian Altar, the Lehnin Altar from 1518, the Angel Candelabrum from 1441, and numerous grave slabs of bishops and canons.

 Also of note is the Cathedral Museum.
 This large collection features many fine medieval vestments, and the Brandenburg Lenten Veil, dating from 1290.
-English language guided tours of both the cathedral and museum are available.
-Guests are also welcome to participate in the cathedral's regular services (see their website for further details).
+English-language guided tours of both the cathedral and museum are available.
+Guests are also welcome to participate in the cathedral's regular services.
+Check out the cathedral's website for further details.

 Address: Burghof 9, D-14776 Brandenburg an der Havel, Germany